Forty-Four: Howlin' Wolf version

 Backing Wolf, who sang and played harmonica, were Hubert Sumlin and Jody Williams on electric guitars, Otis Spann on piano, Willie Dixon on bass, and Earl Phillips on drums.
 Chess Records issued the song, with "I'll Be Around" as the B-side, on both 78 and 45 rpm record singles in 1954.
 It is included on Howlin' Wolf's first compilation album, Moanin' in the Moonlight (1959), as well as several other anthologies, such as Howlin' Wolf: The Chess Box (1991) and His Best (1997).

 Legacy

 "Forty-Four" is identified as a blues standard by blues historian Gerard Herzhaft, who calls it "a necessary piece for all followers of the '88' (piano)".
-The song has been recorded by numerous musicians in a variety of styles; in reviews, it is often described it as a Howlin' Wolf song.
+The song has been recorded by numerous musicians in a variety of styles; in reviews, it is often described as a Howlin' Wolf song.